The Inquisitive mind prevails ...

 Are old houses really cold, damp, and mouldy?
 Many DIY homeowners find themselves battling these issues, despite thinking building is easy.
 Yet today, We still see far too many people just repeating the same mistakes made by previous novices, with shoestring budgets, that made their homes cold, damp, and mouldy!

-Madness is repeating the same event, but expecting different results.
+Madness is repeating the same event over and over, but expecting different results.

 This raises a very good question: